Machine Identification

 Accessing your Machine ID

-The Machine ID is displayed in the License Services License Manager on the Status bar along with other hardware IDs for Dongle (if available) and HD Serial Number.
+The Machine ID is displayed in the License Manager on the Status bar along with other hardware IDs for Dongle (if available) an HD Serial Number.

 Machine ID Persistence – Virtual Environments